 Connecting Coders and NGOs for creating opportunity and social goods

-October 01, 2014, Dhaka: The World Bank and the Microsoft held the final round of the annual regional grant competition ‘Coding your opportunity’ for the youth led organizations and NGOs.
-The winning organizations received up to US $ 10,000 each to implement innovative ideas that will expand coding knowledge among the youth, helping them to secure and create gainful employment.
+October 01, 2014, Dhaka: The World Bank and Microsoft together today held the final round of the regional grant competition ‘Coding your way to opportunity” and announced the winners from Bangladesh and Nepal.
+The winners received from US $ 15,000 – US $ 20,000 each to implement innovative ideas that will expand coding knowledge among the youth, helping them to secure and create gainful employment.

 “Through our global YouthSpark program Microsoft is committed to helping young people around the world achieve their employment, education or entrepreneurship dreams.
-Through this technology partnership with World Bank we see a huge opportunity for young people in Bangladesh, Sri Lanka, Maldives and Nepal to benefit from the work of Better Stories Limited and Robotics Association of Nepal. ” said Clair Deevy, Corporate Social Responsibility Lead for Asia Pacific, Microsoft, who flew in for the event in Bangladesh.
+Through this technology partnership with World Bank we see a huge opportunity for young people in Bangladesh, Sri Lanka, Maldives and Nepal to benefit from the work of <insert NGO winners here >. ” said Clair Deevy, Corporate Social Responsibility Lead for Asia Pacific, who flew in for the event in Bangladesh.